Instructional Design Course Blends Real-World Experience, Giving Back

-Students in Saint Leo's culminating master's-level course develop an instructional intervention for a local non-profit.
+Students in Saint Leo's online instructional design program develop an instructional intervention for a non-profit for their capstone course.

 From day one of her online master's degree program in instructional design (MSID) at Saint Leo University, Sarah Ledy was gaining real-world knowledge and skills.